-Figure 1: Dose rate measurement performed with the radiometer.
+Figure 1: Contact dose rate measurement performed with a radiometer.

-As the dose is the main relevant parameter used in radioprotection, dose rate measurements are performed.
-"Contact" data are recorded, that are taken 1 cm away from the installation.
+As the dose is the main relevant parameter used in radiation protection, dose rate measurements are performed.
+"Contact" data are recorded, that are taken 1 cm away from the installation (Figure 1).
 They are used to precisely map the radioactivity level on the different parts of the surface installation.
-"Ambient" values are also measured 1 m away from the installation: they are more representative of actual work places and used to set up radioprotection procedures.
+"Ambient" values are also measured 1 m away from the installation: they are more representative of actual work places and used to set up radiation protection procedures.
 Around 350 contact and 50 ambient measurements are sampled both on GPK2 and GPK1 platforms.
 As they are precisely identified, measurements can be repeated at the exact same position, so as to compare values from one survey to the next.
 GPK2 platform comprises the main geothermal installation (Fig. 2), with 3 5-km deep boreholes, GPK2 (production with a downhole pump), GPK3 (reinjection) and GPK4 (production, then reinjection).
 The 1.5 MWe power plant and all associated equipments (pipelines, heat exchangers, filters) are also located on GPK2 platform.
 On GPK1 platform are located only GPK1 borehole (reinjection) and the associated equipment (mainly pipes).

-Figure 2: View of GPK2 platform 2.2 Circulation tests and corresponding surveys 9 radioactivity measurements surveys have been performed over 5 circulations tests:
+Figure 2: View of GPK2 platform 2.2 Circulation Tests and Corresponding Surveys 10 radioactivity measurements surveys have been performed over 6 circulations tests:

-- circulation March-October 2009: 2 surveys performed in June 2009, after 2 months of circulation and October 2009, after the end of the test - circulation November 2009 - October 2010: 3 surveys performed in June 2010, after 6 months of circulation, in August 2010, after 9 months of circulation and October 2010, just before the end of the test - circulation January 2011 - April 2011: 1 survey performed in April 2011, after the end of circulation - circulation August 2011 - October 2011: 1 survey performed in October 2011, after the end of the test - circulation March 2012 - April 2012: 1 survey performed in April 2012 at the end of the circulation test. - circulation January 2013 - ... (ongoing): 1 survey performed in April 2013, during the circulation test (results not reported in this paper) It has to be noted that another survey has been performed in July 2011, between both 2011 circulation tests.
-2.3 Results from GPK2 platform Figure 3 presents the evolution of dose rates at the 350 contact measurements positions for the 9 surveys described above.
+- circulation March - October 2009: 2 surveys performed in June 2009, after 2 months of circulation and October 2009, after the end of the test, - circulation November 2009 - October 2010: 3 surveys performed in June 2010, after 6 months of circulation, in August 2010, after 9 months of circulation and October 2010, just before the end of the test, - circulation January 2011 - April 2011: 1 survey performed in April 2011, after the end of circulation, - circulation August 2011 - October 2011: 1 survey performed in October 2011, after the end of the test, - circulation March 2012 - April 2012: 1 survey performed in April 2012 at the end of the circulation test, - circulation January 2013 - July 2013: 1 survey performed in April 2013, during the circulation test.
+It has to be noted that another survey has been performed in July 2011, between both 2011 circulation tests.
+2.3 Results from GPK2 Platform Figure 3 presents the evolution of dose rates at the 350 contact measurements positions for the 10 surveys described above.
 Figure 4 shows the same results, but for ambient measurements.
-For the latter, several measurements points have been added in April 2012, that were not checked during the former surveys.
-In June 2009, the dose rates values (contact measurements) varied from the background noise level ($\sim 0.06 \mu\text{Sv/h}$) to a maximum of $4.90 \mu\text{Sv/h}$, with an average of $0.89 \mu\text{Sv/h}$ (Cuenot, 2009; Maquet, 2011).
+For the latter, several measurements points have been added in April 2012 and 2013 that were not checked during the former surveys.